kooroshsajadi/retrieval-augmented-generation/README.md

 ```
 python -m src.ingestion.text_ingestor
 ```
-Replace the above mentioned script path with your desired path.
+Replace the above mentioned script path with your desired path and run your command from the project root directory.

 ## 📚 Data Sources